I work toward the vision of Experience-Aligned Mediated Reality.

 Contextuality

-Mediation fits the user’s abilities and goals, the task, the environment, the system state, and the social context.
+Mediation adapts to the user’s abilities and goals, the task, the environment, the system state, and the social context.

 Contestability